4GeeksAcademy/cybersecurity-syllabus/04-seguridad-redes-1/enduser-network-security.md

 ## End user security decalog

+In today’s digital age, **end user security** is more critical than ever.
+This security decalogue provides practical and effective tips to protect your information:

 <!-- hide -->
 ![Tips to Increase end user security at Home](https://raw.githubusercontent.com/4GeeksAcademy/cybersecurity-syllabus/main/assets/04-seguridad-redes/endurser-network-security/endurser-network-security-image-1.jpg)
 <!-- endhide -->

-- We must protect our **workstation** and keep it free of papers containing sensitive information.
+- To enhance **end user security**, it is crucial to protect your **workstation** and keep it free of papers containing sensitive information.
 - It is recommended to set a passcode and automatic lock option on your **mobile device**.
 - Do not use **non-corporate devices**.
-If necessary, do not handle corporate information on such devices.
+If necessary, do not handle corporate information on such devices to maintain end user security.
 - Avoid **information leaks**.
 Do not have confidential conversations in places where they can be overheard by others.
 - **Passwords** should be secret and unique; do not write them down, share them, or reuse them.
 - Ensure **safe browsing** and avoid accessing untrustworthy websites.
-- Use **email** securely and delete or report any suspicious emails to your IT department.
+- Use **email** securely to support end user security and delete or report any suspicious emails to your IT department..
 - Protect **information** and make backups of sensitive information that is only on your device.
 - When **traveling**, do not send sensitive information over untrusted WiFi networks.
 - **We are all responsible for security**.
-Notify the security department if you detect any suspicious activity.
+Notify the security department if you detect any suspicious activity to ensure end user security.
 - Disable notifications on the lock screen of your phone.
 - Lock your desktop PC when not in use.
 - Use a password manager; do not use the same password.